jonday3/Chaser-Swarm/README.md

 Introduction
 ---
 This Github repo has been created for the University of Washington Software Engineering For Embedded Applications class (EE P 520A).
-In this repo, I will explain how to run this project on your system, what the fucntionality is, and how this project can be expanded upon.
+In this repo, I will explain how to run this project on your system, what the funtionality is, and how this project can be expanded upon.

 Installation/Setup
 ---